 Some of the advantages are given below:

 - Diversified Issuers: Due to no restrictions on the type of issuer, anyone from small investors to multinational companies can issue dim sum bonds.
-NBFC’s and real estate developers are also issuing dimsum bonds.
+NBFCs and real estate developers are also issuing dimsum bonds.

-- Low Coupon Rate: Due to high credit quality and growing demand for renminbi bonds, the coupon rate is quite low as compared to other high rated bonds.
+- Low Coupon Rate: Due to high credit quality and growing demand for renminbi bonds, the coupon rate is quite low as compared to other high-rated bonds.

 Some of the disadvantages are given below:

-- Economy Risk: Investing in dim sum bonds brings up an additional risk due to government or market instability of the chinese economy.
+- Economy Risk: Investing in dim sum bonds brings up an additional risk due to government or market instability of the Chinese economy.
 Sudden changes in political situations may incur losses.

-- Risks that Hard to Quantify and Correlated: Dimsum bonds may be used to raise exposure in the renminbi. abrupt changes in currency value and in cases of economic crisis, it gets difficult to quantify the risk associated and deduce the correlation among several factors.
+- Risks that are Hard to Quantify and Correlated: Dimsum bonds may be used to raise exposure in the renminbi. abrupt changes in currency value and in cases of economic crisis, it gets difficult to quantify the risk associated and deduce the correlation among several factors.

-- Availability of Panda Bonds in Market: Panda bonds are almost similar to dim sum bonds except that panda bonds can be issued in china by foreign entities.
+- Availability of Panda Bonds in the Market: Panda bonds are almost similar to dim sum bonds except that panda bonds can be issued in China by foreign entities.
 In this case, domestic investors are the main target for foreign issuers, while in the case of dimsum bonds, international investors are the major investors.

 This is a guide to Dimsum Bond.
-Here we also discuss the introduction and how dimsum bond works along with advantages and disadvantages.
+Here we also discuss the introduction and how dimsum bond works along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –